 Besides earning my nickname, Tèo, which is short for Matteo and Italian for Matthew, I learned that gelato is delicious with good reason.
 It’s a time- and labor-intensive ritual performed onsite every day.

 Back in Austin, I opened my own Italian caffè on 38th Street.
 And in 14 years of business, we’ve gone from Austin made to worldwide acclaim.

-In 2015, I entered HEB’s Quest for the Best contest, which recognizes quality brands being made and sold here in Texas.
-And Mama Mia!
-I was chosen the Grand Prize Winner and now a Primo Pick in 30 stores around Austin.
-Thanks HEB!
-Then in 2016, I entered the Chicago World Tour of gelato makers, where I took home the People’s Choice Award.
-I guess you could say I have award fever, but I’m proud of the gelato I make and it brings me joy to be able to share it with the world.
+In 2014, we competed in the Gelato World Tour, where the Italian public voted Tèo one of the Top 5 gelatos in the world.
+In 2015, I entered H-E-B’s Quest for the Best contest, which recognizes quality brands being made and sold here in Texas.
+I was chosen the Grand Prize Winner and am now a Primo Pick in 30 stores around Austin.
+Most recently in 2016, I entered the Chicago World Tour of gelato makers, earning the People’s Choice Award.
+Mama mia!

 While the recognition is nice, our biggest reward is the happiness our gelato brings others.
 We like to say, "happiness handmade" here at Tèo.

 So, give us a try!
 You’ll find us at your local H-E-B, or say hi in person at Tèo on 38th Street.